muskuAzure/NoneUsers/README.md

 - 👋 Hi, I’m @NoneUsers.
-I currently studying C++, since 2023.
 Strdy for CS degree, since 2023
 - 👀 I’m interested in Software development, new tecnology
 - 🌱 I’m currently learning C++, how software being develop
 - 💞️ I’m looking to collaborate on open-source projects